 Ways you can join Biothon

 Join an existing team — check back soon for a list of available outings.

 Gifts and Gear

-You can also support the Biothon by purchasing a limited-edition Biothon t-shirt for just $10 (youth, women, and men’s sizes available) or a set of our new coloring postcards for $10 (six native species in all: black bear, garter snake, witch hazel, red-tailed hawk, monarch butterfly, spotted salamander).
-Both items feature the original illustrations of biologist, eduactor, and scientific illustrator Elizabeth Farnsworth, and are available for sale in the Hitchcock Center Visitor’s Center.
+You can also support the Biothon by purchasing a set of our coloring postcards for $10 (six native species in all: black bear, garter snake, witch hazel, red-tailed hawk, monarch butterfly, spotted salamander).
+These one-of-a-kind postcards feature the original illustrations of biologist, educator, and scientific illustrator Elizabeth Farnsworth, and are available for sale in the Hitchcock Center Visitor’s Center.

 Information for teams

 Share Biothon weekend events on facebook.
 Share your excitement, results, and pictures of your team’s outing on your favorite social media platform using #Biothon.
 Don’t forget to tag the Hitchcock Center!

 All Plants – New England Wild Flower Society’s Go Botany

 Birds – Cornell Lab of Ornithology’s All About Birds

 Trees – Smithsonian’s LeafSnap